vincefn/pyvkfft/README.rst

   corresponding VkFFTApp (see the example notebook pyvkfft-fft.ipynb).
 - the ``pyvkfft-test`` command-line script allows to test specifc transforms against expected accuracy values, for all types of transforms.
-- pyvkfft results are now evaluated before any release with a comprehensive test suite, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
-The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process.
+- pyvkfft results are now evaluated before any release with a **comprehensive test suite**, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
+The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process (less than 12h on an A40).
+  Here are the test results for pyvkfft 2023.1:

+  - `A40 cuda test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-a40cu/pyvkfft-test.html>`_
+  - `A40 opencl test results <http://ftp.esrf.fr/pub/scisoft/PyNX/pyvkfft-test/pyvkfft-test-2023-01-20-a40cl/pyvkfft-test.html>`_

 Performance
 -----------